Jenishpr100/SpamPing/README.md

 # Setting up the bot

 - Open a folder
-- In the terminal, run:
+- In the terminal of the folder, run:
 ```bash
 npm init -y
 npm install discord.js dotenv